 What does a MPA Watch Volunteer do?

 MPA Watch volunteers monitor all human uses in MPA’s including resting and games, running, walking, fishing, swimming, surfing, boating, diving and interacting with local tide pools.
 Most of these beach activities have little if any effect on the local Marine Protected Areas.
-Volunteers will also monitor consumptive activities such as collection from tide pools, and trampling that would disturb or displace any marine and plant life in the tide pools and surrounding beaches.
+Volunteers will also monitor consumptive activities such as collection from tide pools, and fishing that would disturb or displace any marine and plant life in the tide pools and surrounding beaches.